 The heart rate monitor is centered on the back with four connection pins in a row for the charger above the heart rate sensor.
-In order to charge, the clock snaps to the dock charger that is powered via USB-A.
+To charge, the clock snaps to the dock charger that is powered via USB-A.

 The buttons can be either long or short pressed to do different things.
 In case of an activity, the screen can be locked to prevent accidental gestures.

-The watch connects to mobile phone via the Amazfit Watch app.
+The watch connects to a mobile phone via the Amazfit Watch app.
 You can use the app to change or customize the Watch Face or directly within the watch itself.
-There are 14 built in watch faces that are really useful and stylish.
+14 built-in watch faces are really useful and stylish.
 However, you can download thousands from Amazfit’s site https://amazfitwatchfaces.com/pace/top.